t-taormina/t-taormina/README.md

 ### Welcome

 - My name is Tyler.
-- I work at Apple as a Technical Specialist and am an Undergrad studying Computer Science at Portland State University.
+- I work at Apple as a Quality Assurance Engineer and am an Undergrad studying Computer Science at Portland State University.
 - I am currently building projects using Python, Swift, and C++.
 - 📫 I can be reached by my email tktaormina@gmail.com or taormina@pdx.edu
 <!--